victor7376/YouTube-Scroller/README.md

 Main part is from Qrome/marquee-scroller

-2nd part is from KiKi's code for a YouTube monitor:
+2nd part is from kiki hobby repair's code for a YouTube monitor:

 https://www.youtube.com/watch?v=19NfoJHLdIc